Cottage Pie

 Cottage Pie Filling

-1. Heat the olive oil on medium heat, and add the onion and garlic.
-Cook for 1 minute until fragrant.
+1. Heat the olive oil on medium heat in a large, deep pan.
+Add the onion and garlic.
+Cook, stirring for 1 minute until slightly softened.

 2. Add the celery, carrot and zucchini.
-Cook, frequently stirring, for 5 minutes, until softened.
+Cook, stirring for 3-4 minutes, until softened.

-3. Increase the heat to high, add the beef mince and cook for 5 minutes or until browned.
+3. Increase the heat to high, add the beef mince and cook for 4-5 minutes or until starting to brown.

-4. Stir in the plain flour, followed by the tomato paste.
+4. Stir in the flour, followed by the tomato paste.

 Mashed Potato Topping

-1. Bring a large pot of salted water to a boil (you will need a pot large enough so that the potatoes are covered by at least 5cm of water).
+1. Bring a large pot of salted water to the boil (you will need a pot large enough so that the potatoes are covered by at least 5 cm/2″ of water).

 2. Add the peeled, quartered potatoes to the water and cook for 15-20 minutes until soft enough to pierce with a fork.